Boltzmann machine learning and regularization methods for inferring evolutionary fields and couplings from a multiple sequence alignment: Introduction

 \TCBB{ \SUBSECTION{Dependences of Inferred Parameters on the Gradient-Descent Methods} }{ \SUBSECTION{Dependences of inferred parameters on the gradient-descent methods} }

 \FigureInText{ \ifdefined\NAG

 \else \fi }

-First, the dependences of inferred parameters on the gradient-descent methods, Adam\CITE{KB:14}, \ifdefined\NAG NAG\CITE{N:04}, \fi RPROP-LR\CITE{BLCC:16,FBW:18}, and ModAdam, are examined on PF00595; see \SecParamUpdates.
-Because the Adam and RPROP-LR do not satisfy the condition \Eq{\EQdefGammaij} to be able to use the soft-thresholding function that is a method for faster convergence in the group $L_1$ regularization, the L2-L2 is employed here instead of the L2-GL1 regularization.
+First, the dependences of inferred parameters on the gradient-descent methods, Adam\CITE{KB:14}, \ifdefined\NAG NAG\CITE{N:04}, \fi RPROP-LR\CITE{BLCC:16,FBW:18}, and ModAdam, are examined on PF00595; see \SecParamUpdates. \RED{Here} the L2-L2 regularization is employed instead of the L2-GL1 regularization.
 The same regularization parameters, which have been tuned for the L2-L2 regularization as described in the preceding section, are employed for all gradient-descent methods.
 Although all the methods attain similar precisions in contact prediction as shown in \Table{\ref{tbl: PF00595_learning_methods}}, the inferred couplings and the profile of evolutionary energy along the learning process are very different among the gradient-descent methods.

 In \Fig{\ref{fig: PF00595_learning_process_KL_by_ModAdam_and_RPROP-LR}}, the averages of Kullback-Leibler divergences, $D_{2}^{KL}$ for pairwise marginal distributions and $D_{1}^{KL}$ for single site marginal distributions, which are defined by \Eqs{\EQKLB\ and \EQKLA}, are plotted against the iteration number of learning in pink for the ModAdam, in black for \ifdefined\NAG the Adam, NAG, \else the Adam \fi and RPROP-LR.
 The fluctuations of $D_{2}^{KL}$ and $D_{1}^{KL}$ at large iteration numbers primarily originate in the statistical error of marginal frequencies estimated by the MCMC sampling.
 In the ModAdam method, $D_{2}^{KL}$ converge more slowly and its fluctuations seem to be larger than in the other methods.
 However, a more important thing is the reasonable inference of fields and couplings.